rachael-gatwiri/bank/README.md

  Huduma Bank is a financial services institution in Africa providing banking products and services for the personal, commercial and corporate sectors. ...
 Huduma Bank is a subsidiary of Huduma Group Holdings Limited and its head office is in South Africa.

-Tell us what you would wish to tell us in the mail chatpost provided.
+Tell us what you would wish to tell us in the mail chatpost provided in the website.
 ## Setup/Installation Requirements
 * git clone
 * extract the file